dgaydukov/cert-aws/sa/files/sa.md

 Just like rds, RedShift supports snapshots (both automatic and manual).
 Internally each node using ebs to store data, but you can create s3 backups.
 Cross-Region Snapshot - automated or manual copy of data into another aws region.
 If you created encrypted db (select KMS encryption when you create cluster), you can't transfer keys between regions (KMS bound to region where it was created).
 In this case you have to configure snapshot copy grant - redshift would create snapshot, decrypt it, then copy to another region and encrypt it with KMS key from that region.
-There are 2 option to encrypt cluster:
+There are 3 option to encrypt cluster:
+* disabled - by default no encryption applied
-* kms - use either aws/redshift key or CMK, or CMK from another account (it should have appropriate key policy for your account)
+* kms - use either aws/redshift key or CMK, or CMK from another account (it should have appropriate key policy for your account):
+    * use aws managed kms `aws/redsifht`
+    * use CMK from current or any other account
 * cloudHSM - you can encrypt redshift cluster using HSM module For encryption it uses four-tier hierarchy of encryption keys.
 These keys are: master/cluster/database/data encryption keys encryption using kms - 4 keys are: